aymanapatel/blog/clppgqlaf000d09l3a38z4t8t.md

 Software engineers deal with 2 things.
 Code they write and metrics they monitor.
 Mostly we are ok or know what the code is and what it does.
 But from an observability point-of-view; we are winging it with our naive assumptions on the data that is emitted by our application.
 We don't even know how frequently our data is sampled, what a time-series database is, and what the querying engine used.

 We just dump data into these without considering what the data represents.
 We also do not consider what to query.
-Do I query the average inherently wrong response time.
+Do I query the average inherently wrong response time?

 # Time Series 101